 Common Sewer Problems

-As a company who, for nearly 35 years, has seen and worked on every type of sewer line problem imaginable, we want to give some tips about the most common sewer problems you will run into as a homeowner.
-There are four main issues that are common to home sewer lines.
+As a company who, for over 35 years, has seen and worked on nearly every type of sewer line problem imaginable, we want to give some tips about the most common sewer problems you will run into as a homeowner.
+There are six main issues that are common to home sewer lines.
 For questions or more information, please email us at [email protected] or feel free to contact us.

-A belly or low spot occurs when a part of the pipe sinks causing the water to pool in a certain area.
-This makes it difficult for waste to pass through and causes leaks.
+A belly or low spot occurs when a part of the pipe sinks causing water and sediment to pool in a certain area.
+This makes it difficult for waste to pass through and causes stoppages and leaks.
 When this occurs, traditional open excavation must be used to correct the belly.
 Trenchless sewer repair cannot be used due to the fact that the pipe will simply follow the path of the previous sewer line and will belly as well.

-If you live in a house that was built in the 1970s or before, the chances are good that you have a clay sewer line.
+If you live in a house that was built before 1980, chances are good that you have a clay sewer line.
 Clay sewer line, more formally known as vcp – vitreous clay pipe, comes in three or four foot sections which means numerous joints where roots can penetrate.
-These penetrations can completely stop up your line if the penetration is bad enough.
-We at Apex replace the clay with a much more durable plastic pipe that has no seams, giving you confidence that you will never have to deal with tree roots again.
+These penetrations can completely stop the line and can also damage the sewer line.
+We at Apex replace the clay with an approved and much more durable plastic pipe, giving you confidence that you will never have to deal with tree roots again.